EnCiv/unpoll/README.md

 source .bashrc
 npm run dev
 ```
-You will now be able to go to http://localhost:3012 and it will take you to the Join page
+You will now be able to go to http://localhost:3012
-You can see more about that you can do with the Civil Server at https://github.com/EnCiv/civil-server
-You can also edit code, and when you save it the running code will automatically be updated.

 ### Run it in the cloud on heroku
 This assumes you have already created your heroku account at heroku.com and that you have installed the heroku command line interface (CLI) from https://devcenter.heroku.com/articles/heroku-cli